 This webinar will define the concepts of self-advocacy, empowerment and living well after brain injury.
 Evidence-based strategies will be discussed for empowering individuals and families with the skills and beliefs needed to advocate for themselves and live well while navigating the chronic challenges of life after brain injury.

-Registration – Self Advocacy Webinar
+Recording – Self Advocacy Webinar

 Use of Projects to Support Meaning-Based Rehabilitation and Development of Cognitive-Communication Skills in People With Acquired Brain Injury